Modular functoriality in the Local Langlands Correspondence

 \begin{lemma} Assume $S$ is strictly totally disconnected and $\ell > b(\chH)$.
 Then the functor $L$ admits a canonical monoidal structure making \eqref{eq: lifting triangle} into a commutative diagram of monoidal functors. \end{lemma}

 \begin{proof} The functor $\FF$ is monoidal, which means that there is a commutative square

 with the natural transformation satisfying coherence data.
-Also $\TT$ is monoidal, which entails the top commutative square in the diagram below.
+Also, $\TT$ tautologically monoidal with respect to the monoidal structure of Construction \ref{const: monoidal structure of Tate}, which gives the top commutative square in the diagram below.

-In the top square of \eqref{eq: proof L monoidal diagram}, the vertical arrows are essentially surjective by Theorem \ref{thm: parity sheaves exist}.
-The maps on morphisms are given by Lemma \ref{lem: tate homs of TT}.
+In the top square of \eqref{eq: proof L monoidal diagram}, the vertical arrows are essentially surjective since all $\cE_{\rT}(\mu, \cL)$ are in the image, and these generate under direct sums by Proposition \ref{prop: Tate-parity structure theory}.
+The maps on morphisms are calculated in Lemma \ref{lem: tate homs of TT}.
 The outer square is equivalent to \eqref{eq: FF monoidal} by \eqref{eq: lifting triangle}.
 Hence the natural isomorphisms making the upper and outer squares commute, which are part of the monoidal structures of $\FF$ and $\TT$, induce a natural transformation making the lower square commute.
 In other words, this constructs a natural isomorphism

 for all $\cF, \cG \in \nPSY{H}{\Cal{T}_{\OO}}{1}$.
 The coherence data is similarly induced from those of $\FF$ and $\TT$.

 \end{proof}